bpasanek/puzzlepoesis/_people/zehnder-madeline.md

   - role: Author
 ---

-Madeline Zehnder is a graduate student in the English Department at U.Va.
+Madeline is a PhD student in the department of English.
+She is interested in early American literature, the Atlantic world, and aesthetics.

 [<< Back <<](../people.html)